mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Added double pulse analysis, see :ref:`Muon home tab <muon_home_tab-ref>`.
 - Added multi-period support to the LoadMuonNexusV2 algorithm.
 - Added support for specifying which groups should be used to calculate a group.
+- Added support for specifying which periods should be used to calculate a group.
 - Added two buttons to the Muon analysis and Frequency domain analysis plot toolbar to allow users to show major and minor gridlines.
 - Added a Plot difference checkbox to the Muon Analysis GUI, which allows user to choose whether the fit difference curve is shown.
-- Added support for specifying which periods should be used to calculate a group.
 - Added support for loading and saving group period data from xml files.
 - Added a Help option to the right-click menu in the function browser which brings up a relevant documentation page describing the function.

 Improvements
 -------------
-- Improved the plotting code the Muon Analysis interface, with a significant amount of redundant code removed.
-  This code improvement will lead to more maintainable code, which will be more stable and easier to add new functionality in the future.
-- Improved the maintainability of the fitting code in the Muon Analysis interface by removing redundant and duplicated code.
-  These changes will make the addition of new functionality in the future easier.
 - The plot guess option within the fitting tab will now update when a parameter is changed.
-- Have updated the FDA GUI so that it functions correctly for frquency transforms and single fits.
+- Have updated the FDA GUI so that it functions correctly for frequency transforms and single fits.
 - Updated :ref:`DoublePulseFit <algm-DoublePulseFit>` to allow composite function input.
 - Updated :ref:`CalculateMuonAsymmetry <algm-CalculateMuonAsymmetry>` to allow double pulse fits.
-- Tf asymmetry mode can now be performed on double pulse fits from the muon analysis GUI.
+- Tf asymmetry mode can now be performed on double pulse fits from the Muon Analysis GUI.
 - Updated :ref:`LoadMuonNexusV2 <algm-LoadMuonNexusV2>` and  :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` to load a list of time zeros into a new property TimZeroList.
 - Updated :ref:`LoadMuonNexusV2 <algm-LoadMuonNexusV2>` and  :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` to add an option to not auto-correct the time by loaded timezero.
 - Fitting tab in Muon analysis and Frequency domain analysis GUI's are now disabled when no valid fitting data is present.